vynci/blog/_posts/2015-06-21-mobile-relay.md

 - Ionic Mobile App - [https://github.com/vynci/esp8266-ionic](https://github.com/vynci/esp8266-ionic)

 ### MQTT Client + Rest API Server
 This is the server that has been deployed to heroku(http://esp8266-relays.herokuapp.com).
 You can create your own server locally or by deploying it in the cloud.
-This node application requirest two modules which are the hapi.js and mqtt.js.
+This node application requires two modules which are the hapi.js and mqtt.js.
 Hapi.js is a REST API framework, while MQTT.js is an mqtt client.

 ```javascript
 var Hapi = require('hapi');